dyc3/senior-design/balancer-design.typ

 #figure(
 	build_table(crates),
-	caption: "External Rust dependencies required for all workspace crates" )
+	caption: "Internal and External Rust dependencies required for all workspace crates" )